 Fast forward to this week, and we finally got to see some of the photos from the photoshoot.
 It was used on their website online as well as print in store.

 Old Navy did not tell us when to expect to see the photos up, so it was quite a surprise when my husband, Aiden and I stopped at an at an Old Navy store to check for clearance (I love their clothes and also I only shop from the clearance rack, lol) and Aiden said “Mom, that’s Meeeee, Mom.”

 We are so proud.
 A few people in the store asked us when they saw him “Is that really him on the photos?”
 And we proudly responded with “It sure is him.”

 See below for a compilation of photos and short videos from his audition up until he saw his photos at Old Navy 🙂

 Ever since Aiden got the Old Navy audition, I have had several people ask me how I did it.
-I have been responding to every question each person had, so I decided to make it easier and just write about it.
-Click here to read my post on “Finding A Reputable Model or Talent Agency To Represent Your Child“
+Instead of responding to every question, I decided to make it easier and just write about it.
+You can read my post on “Finding A Reputable Model or Talent Agency To Represent Your Child” for more.

 At the end of the day, this was an awesome experience for us all.
 If he gets another job, we’ll be excited about it and if he doesn’t it won’t change anything.

 This is not a do or die and it is not life or death.
 It is just another experience in life that my husband and I are thankful that Aiden got to have.